 - A learning community made up of peers with similar interests/experience in solar development;

 - Connections with national and regional experts.

 - Complete this brief application (see above link) by January 16th.
 Even if you don’t meet every single qualification, we encourage you to apply (see above link)!

 - For questions, contact Jenni Mangala at email@example.com.

 Please click here to go to the Programs Main Page.

 The People’s Solar Energy Fund advances energy democracy by supporting the growth of community-led, community-owned solar projects with a focus on low income and BIPOC (Black, Indigenous and People of Color) communities.
 PSEF provides funding, technical assistance and shared services for a network of nonprofit and coop solar developers.

-PSEF and our partners are committed to equal opportunity regarding employment and program selection in our efforts to build open, inclusive and affirming spaces that reflect the rich diversity of the communities we serve.
+PSEF is committed to equal opportunity regarding employment and program selection in our efforts to build open, inclusive and affirming spaces that reflect the rich diversity of the communities we serve.
 We strongly encourage applications from people of color, persons with disabilities, members of the LGBTQ community, people with a lived experience of poverty/ racism and people from underrepresented and historically marginalized groups.